-Fleischner published with distinction on topics such as teaching the Shoah, female resistance to the Holocaust, and Judaism in Christian theology.
+Fleischner published with distinction on topics such as teaching the Shoah, women who rescued Jews during the Holocaust, and relations between Christians and Jews.
 Her publications include “‘Who Am I?’
 The Struggle for Religious Identity of Jewish Children Hidden by Christians during the Shoah,” a chapter in Gray Zones: Ambiguity and Compromise in the Holocaust and Its Aftermath, the 2005 volume based on the Center’s first international conference, February 5–7, 2004.

 In 1999–2000, Fleischner was one of six Catholic and Jewish scholars—including Gerald Fogarty, Michael Marrus, John Morley, Bernard Suchecky, and Robert Wistrich—who served on the International Catholic-Jewish Historical Commission, which examined and reported about the available records on Pope Pius XII and the Holocaust.
 The Commission’s work laid early groundwork for the fuller 2020 opening of the Vatican archive’s files on Pius XII’s wartime actions.
 Fleischner generously donated to the Center her copies of the documents supplied to the Commission by the Vatican.
 They are housed in the Center’s Roth Library.